jjti/repp/docs/repp_make.md

 ---
 ## repp make

-Make a plasmid from its fragments, features or sequence
+Make a plasmid from its expected sequence, features or fragments

 ### Synopsis